STORYTELLING is a powerful tool for connection, personal transformation, and social justice.

 The workshop process combines recovery coaching techniques and performing arts in a unique blend for a learning experience that brings participants healing, hope, empowerment, and a deeper connection to a wider community.
 It allows people to bring their stories to life in a whole new way.
 It’s fun, creative, energetic, and collaborative.

-The full in-person workshop is eight hours, but is also available as a six-hour virtual course!
-It is also frequently modified for other groups, as it embraces recovery in its broadest sense, including those in recovery from loss, mental health challenges, trauma, illness, and more.
+The workshop is eight hours and can be done virtually or in person.
+It is frequently modified for other groups as it embraces recovery in its broadest sense, including those in recovery from loss, mental health challenges, trauma, illness, and more.
+It can also be modified for any group looking to strengthen their advocacy skills.